Nazanin-hub/kickstarter-analysis/README.md

             Solutions:

-                        I chose collumns F, P and D from the KickStarter worksheet and calculated the numbers for the three desired parameters as follows:
+                        I chose collumns F, P and D from the KickStarter worksheet and calculated the numbers for the three desired criteria as follows:

                         Number successful:
                                           =COUNTIFS(KickStarter!F2:F4115,"successful",KickStarter!P2:P4115,"plays",KickStarter!D2:D4115,"$$desired interval")